 Most new puppy owners know that proper dog training is an essential part of raising a puppy.
-Many owners agree that some sort of puppy training class is a good idea.
-But what happens during puppy training classes?
-And what exactly should your puppy be learning in these classes?
-There are several things that should be covered in any good puppy training class.
+Many also agree that some sort of puppy training class is a good idea.
+Before you enroll, it's helpful to know what to look for in a good trainer and facility and what you should expect your puppy to be learning.

 Socialization is the most important part of any puppy training class.
-Socialization refers to exposing puppies to as many new people, places, and situations as possible.
-The idea is that the more things a puppy is exposed to while he's young, the more accepting he'll be of different people and experiences later in life.
-He's less likely to become fearful or aggressive.
-While it's important to work on other training with your puppy, socialization is what truly sets him on the path of a lifetime of good behavior.
+It refers to exposing puppies to as many new people, places, and situations as possible.
+The idea is that the more things a puppy is exposed to at a young age, the more accepting it will be of different people and experiences later in life.
+It's also less likely that your puppy will become fearful or aggressive.
+While it's important to work on other training with your puppy, socialization is what truly sets it on the path of a lifetime of good behavior.

 Working on socialization in a puppy training class is ideal.
 It allows you to work on introducing your puppy to people, dogs, and other new things while under the supervision of an experienced dog trainer.